tuupola/slim-basic-auth/README.md

 ## Security

+Basic authentication transmits credentials in clear text.
+For this reason HTTPS should always be used together with basic authentication.
+If the middleware detects insecure usage over HTTP it will throw a `RuntimeException` with the following message: `Insecure use of middleware over HTTP denied by configuration`.

-Browsers send passwords over the wire basically as cleartext.
-You should always use HTTPS.
-If the middleware detects insecure usage over HTTP it will throw `RuntimeException`.
-This rule is relaxed for localhost.
-To allow insecure usage you must enable it manually by setting `secure` to `false`.
+By default this rule is relaxed for localhost.
+To always allow insecure usage you must enable it manually by setting `secure` to `false`.

 ``` php